 EATING OUT HAPPINESS MODEL

-QUALITY IS KING
+33% HAPPY WITH THE FOOD

+23% Range of food & sides available on the menu

+34% Quality ingredients used

+19% Portion sizes

+10% Quality of the chips/fries

+13% Ability to personalise your meal

+0.4% Range of speciality meals

+18% HAPPY WITH THE ENVIRONMENT

+22% Decor 21% Lighting 10% Music 19% Space 27% Cleanliness

+27% HAPPY WITH THE SERVICE

+42% Efficiency of the waiters and waitresses

+32% Friendliness of the staff

+26% Attentiveness of the staff

+21% HAPPY WITH THE VALUE

+36% Overall cost of the meal 17% Service charge 7% Availability of vouchers/discounts

 It's no surprise great food quality is THE most important happiness indicator in the mind of the customer claiming.
-But it turns out size doesn't matter, as much as taste anyway, which makes diners nearly twice as happy than being served a large portion of average quality food.
+But it turns out size doesn't matter, as much as taste anyway!
+Quality was nearly twice as important as portion size.
+It's all about the taste and that's especially true when it comes to chips.
 This demonstrates the increasing demand for quality over quantity.
 A perfectly portioned side of delicious and crispy chips will deliver greater levels of happiness than a vast serving of average quality chips.
 This is a great way to reduce waste and make your diners even happier!

-Menu range was also a large contributing factor to the overall happiness index, with customers placing this as the second most influential factor that would lead them to a positive review online.
+Menu range was also a large contributing factor to the overall happiness index, with customers placing this as the second most influential factor that would lead them to leave a positive review online.
 But what does that actually mean?
 Our research discovered nearly half (47%) of diners experienced decision-making paralysis when it came to ordering off the menu.
-As we all lead more stressful working lives we are finding it more difficult, or tiresome, to make decisions in our leisure time.
-This 'stress' moment can have a negative impact on the experience so needs to be considered and avoided.
+As we all lead more stressful working lives, we are finding it more difficult, or tiresome, to make decisions in our leisure time.
+This 'stress' moment can have a negative impact on the experience, so needs to be considered and avoided.
 So, it's a balancing act.
 Menus need to offer enough choice to make guests happy, but not too much to trigger tension around ordering.
-A short but varied menu that's well sign posted can ease ordering tension .Side orders and fries are a great way to add choice without complexity, and also allow for a level of personalisation which is very important (13%) when it comes to achieving customer satisfaction.
+A short, but varied menu, that's well signposted can ease ordering tension.
+Side orders and fries are a great way to add choice without complexity, and also allow for a level of personalisation which is very important (13%) when it comes to achieving customer satisfaction.
 Other tactics to combat this negative emotion include training staff to recognise decision paralysis and offer recommendations of signature dishes or the most popular starter / main combinations.
 This can do two things.
-One, easily diffuse a 'stress moment' that can have a negative impact on reviews when diners retrospectively look back at the overall experience.
-Two, can help operators promote profitable or WOW dishes that showcase the menu brilliantly, always command great reviews and promote social media sharing.
+First, it can easily diffuse a 'stress moment' that can have a negative impact on reviews when diners retrospectively look back at the overall experience.
+Second, it can help operators promote profitable or WOW dishes that showcase the menu brilliantly, always command great reviews and promote social media sharing.
 Interestingly the range of speciality meals (e.g. vegetarian, vegan, gluten free) showed almost no correlation with people's happiness with the food and likelihood to leave positive reviews.
-This can widely be explained by the fact that today customers expect to see these options available, it doesn't make them any happier to see them but take them away and happiness would certainly be impacted.

-McCain has a range of gluten free chips that allow you to cater for everyone without the worry of listing a second fry.
+This can widely be explained by the fact that today customers expect to see these options available.
+It doesn't make them any happier to see them, but take them away and happiness would certainly be impacted.
+McCain has a range of gluten-free chips that allow you to cater for everyone without the worry of listing a second fry.
 Discover the range.